DAM Champ: Mary Yurkovic

 Can you talk about your digital asset management (DAM) experience?

 The bulk of my technology and digital asset management experience is from the publishing industry.
 I implemented the first digital asset management system for a major publisher, which at the time was intended more for content delivery.

 We had a small home-grown solution that was tremendously popular.
-It was only designed for about 10 people and shortly after it went live, the executive staff wanted to use it as company wide solution.
-This home grown system was not capable of handling the demand for content, delivery, or the end-users.
+It was only designed for about 10 people and shortly after it went live, the executive staff wanted to use it as a company-wide solution.
+This home-grown system was not capable of handling the demand for content, delivery, or the end-users.

 As a consultant specializing in DAM, what is your work like now?

 I have been consulting in the smart content space for over 10 years.
 I realized over the years that there is a huge learning curve for many people in the space who need to get their DAM and related technology up and running.

 After implementing several systems in various organizations, I do not want people making the same mistakes that I have seen over and over.
 People still think that these asset management systems are “plug-and-play” – they’re not.
 The biggest challenge is the people factor.
 People within an organization need to think about asset management in a fundamentally different way.
 There’s a lot of complexity to them and they can be extremely powerful tools.

 Digital asset management is not just a technical solution.
 It is also a methodology and it requires thought.
 You can use digital asset management for workflow and you can use it for collaboration.
 In some instances, you can use it as a system of record or just an archive tool.
 It has tremendous capabilities and the power of adding metadata directly connected to your content can a driver for your analytics efforts.

 “DAM’s are more than just a file cabinet to keep content.”

 People also think DAMs are “plug-and-play” because they are used to installing software such as Adobe Photoshop, workflow tools, or even email applications that are intended to do only one thing.